mroberts1/BOOTSTRA.386/manual/index.md

 Orion has now opened his eyes and is looking at me, "Ms. Jones, are you ok?"

-She grips tighter on the hand holding and continues, "The machine feels grafted on to my hip, like some weed, a moldy rectangle invading my mind.
+She grips tighter on the hand holding and continues, "The machine feels grafted on to my hip, like some weed, a shimmering black moldy rectangle invading my mind.
 I have become the slave to its beck and call, what I need is distance.
 Quiet space to become a human again"

 By now I look around and many people have opened ther eyes.
 Thomas actually never closed his and was writing all this down.